-9.1.
-There should be clear designation of responsibility and accountability with clear lines of communication between all those involved in research.
-Communication pathways should be clear in terms of what, how, who, when and why, with documented roles and responsibilities.
+There should be clear designation of responsibility and accountability with 9.1. clear lines of communication between all those involved in research.
+Communication pathways should be clear in terms of what, how, who, when and why, with documented (Any documentation should be proportionate.
+Roles and responsibilities should be agreed and understood by all the relevant parties but are not expected to be re-documented separately if their description for the purpose of review processes such as research ethics committee review is sufficient) roles and responsibilities.
 Dialogue and collaboration have a central role within a research project.
 Clear, upfront discussion of issues and agreement of principles and procedures for each project are essential to its effective conduct and success, as well as mitigating some risks.
 All individuals and organisations with responsibilities under this policy framework should understand the value of research to health and social care and recognise the importance of co-operation and shared endeavour as critical to its success.
 Those with experience of good practice in the management and conduct of research are encouraged to share their knowledge with novices.